JetBrains/kotlin-web-site/docs/reference/multi-declarations.md

 The `component1()` and `component2()` functions are another example of the _principle of conventions_ widely used in Kotlin (see operators like `+` and `*`, *for*{: .keyword }-loops etc.).
-Anything can be on the right-hand side of a multi-assignment, as long as the required number of component functions can be called on it.
+Anything can be on the right-hand side of a destructuring declaration, as long as the required number of component functions can be called on it.
 And, of course, there can be `component3()` and `component4()` and so on.

-Note that the `componentN()` functions need to be marked with the `operator` keyword to allow using them in a multi-declaration.
+Note that the `componentN()` functions need to be marked with the `operator` keyword to allow using them in a destructuring declaration.

-Multi-declarations also work in *for*{: .keyword }-loops: when you say
+Destructuring declarations also work in *for*{: .keyword }-loops: when you say

 ``` kotlin
 for ((a, b) in collection) { ... }